MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 [12 - close up]

 ## Summary Section
 This diagram visualizes the hirarchy by which your ingested entities are currently matched.
-Each of the entities is represented by a tile with the entity's name, the datasource from which it was dervied, number of records, end possibility to view those records by clicking the button at the bottom-right corenr of the tile.
+Each of the entities is represented by a tile with the entity's name, the data source from which it was dervied, number of records, end possibility to view those records by clicking the button at the bottom-right corenr of the tile.

 To examplify the logic that is captured in the **Summary** part, the following matching sequence is reflected in the diagram below:
 - First, *Sales Data* from *Salesforce* will be matched with *Sales Data* from *Dynamics 365*